Canon 6D Mark II vs Sony A7R

 Body comparison: Canon 6D Mark II vs Sony A7R

 The side-by-side display below illustrates the physical size and weight of the Canon 6D Mark II and the Sony A7R.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 6D Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R is notably smaller (25 percent) than the Canon 6D Mark II.
 Moreover, the A7R is substantially lighter (39 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.